Government Law College, Mumbai: Scholarships & Awards

 the Yashwant Dalal Cup for Overall Excellence, the Diwan Jotimal Chuganee Trophy and the B.M.
 Vardhan’s Trophy for best Debater/Elocutionist are instituted for the overall development of students.

 Publications

 The college has been publishing the college magazine since 1930 and the Law Review for the last few years.
+The Students for the Promotion of International Law, Mumbai, better known as SPIL Mumbai, a student run committee under the aegis of the College, also publishes the annual GLC-SPIL International Law Journal.

 Student life

 The college is known for an active student life and college teams have a consistently exemplary record in many sports.
 The GLC campus is located at Churchgate, to the west of the railway station, with close proximity to the Bombay High Court.
 The college has 17 classrooms, a Mooting Room, an Auditorium, an audio-visual room and a canteen for the benefit of students.
 The campus has a basketball court and a mini gymkhana at the back of the auditorium (for table tennis, carom, etc.).
 The students also use the nearby Oval Maidan or Mumbai University ground for sports such as cricket and football.
 The college has no hostel of its own.
 However, 62 seats for male students of the College in the Government Colleges Hostel, "C" Road, Churchgate and 20 Seats for male students at the Ismail Yusuf College at Jogeshwari, Mumbai has been provided.

 GLC has been encouraging activities like Moot Courts, debates, essay competitions and other activities which help improving the legal knowledge and the oratory and literary skills of the aspiring candidates.
 Moot court competitions have been a regular feature since 1936.
 The student committees also encourage sports, music, dance and drama.